-Land Development: The Subdivision of a parcel into two (2) or more parcels; the construction, reconstruction, conversion, structural alteration, relocation or enlargement of any building or other structure; or of any mining, excavation that increases peak off-site flow or landfill, or any change in the use of any building or other structure, or land, or extension of use of land.
-Land development shall include water impoundment such as lakes and ponds.
+Land Development/Developed Land: The construction, reconstruction, conversion, Structural alteration, relocation, or enlargement of any building or other Structure; the demolition, destruction, or razing of a Structure, whether intentional or unintentional; any change in the Use of any building or other Structure, Land, or Use; the Subdivision of a parcel into two (2) or more parcels; any mining, landfill, or excavation that increases peak off-site flow; any water impoundment such as lakes and ponds.
 [See 24 V.S.A. §§ 4303(10) and 4449]